PunchThrough/node-red-contrib-bean/README.md

 # LightBlue Bean nodes for node-red

 Node-Red is a graphic flow-style programming environment based on node.js.
 The application runs as a server, and you manipulate functional "flows" from a web client.
 The server can be hosted on an inexpensive device like the Raspberry Pi.
-Flow's can be manipulated from the browser of the server device, on a separate computer client on the same network, and/or remotely over the internet.
+Flows can be manipulated from the browser of the server device, on a separate computer client on the same network, and/or remotely over the internet.

 Node-Red allows for third party nodes to be made and distributed as npm modules.
 This project is set of node-red nodes that allow for easy interfacing to the LightBlue Bean.